-System pressures are low due to the low vapor pressure of hydrogen selenide which is 0.950 MPa (138 psi)\at 20 °C (68 °F) [2].
+System pressures are low due to the low vapor pressure of hydrogen selenide which is 0.950 MPa (138 psi)at 20 °C (68 °F) [2].
 Design should address conditions where system pressure can be subjected to subatmospheric conditions and draw in air or other gas stream contamination that is used in the system.
 Due to the hazardous nature of hydrogen selenide, a conservative engineering and design approach shall be applied to the system design as applicable whether for pure hydrogen selenide or hydrogen selenide mixtures.
+Some jurisdictions require that hydrogen selenide cylinders should be used when secured in a gas cabinet with appropriate controls.